date-fns/date-fns/docs/timeZones.md

 [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) to keep actual time zone data out of code bundles.
-Modern browsers all support the [necessary features](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat#Browser_compatibility), and for those that don't a [polyfill](https://github.com/yahoo/date-time-format-timezone) can be used.
+Modern browsers all support the [necessary features](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat#Browser_compatibility), and for those that don't, a [polyfill](https://github.com/yahoo/date-time-format-timezone) can be used.

 Functions are provided for converting to and from a Date instance which will have the internal UTC time adjusted so it prints to the correct time value in the associated time zone, regardless of the current